Profile for Sara Docan-Morgan

 Brief biography

 Dr. Docan-Morgan's work has been published in Adoption Quarterly, the Journal of Family Communication, the Journal of Social and Personal Relationships, Communication Quarterly, Family Relations, and the Journal of Korean Adoption Studies, as well as in edited volumes.
 Her research focuses on how personal identity and family identity are formed, maintained, and negotiated through discourse in both adoptive and birth families.
-She teaches courses in interpersonal communication, family communication, gender and communication, research methods, intercultural communication, and advanced topics in interpersonal communication, and directs senior thesis projects.
+She teaches courses in interpersonal communication, family communication, gender and communication, communication and race, research methods, and intercultural communication, and directs senior thesis projects.

 During the 2016-17 academic year, Dr. Docan-Morgan was a Fulbright Senior Scholar in Seoul, South Korea, lecturing at Hankuk University of Foreign Studies.
 She is a 2014 recipient of the UW-L Eagle Teaching Award (formerly Provost's Teaching Award), the UW-L College of Liberal Studies Excellence in Teaching Award, and has been honored by the University of Wisconsin System as an Outstanding Woman of Color in Education.
 She serves on the editorial board for the Journal of Family Communication and has presented her research to adoptees, adoptive parents, and Korean birth families.